CNNs for JPEGs: A Study in Computational Cost: Related Work

-To accelerate the training and inference speed, Gueguen~et~al.~\cite{NIPS_2018_Gueguen} proposed different architectural modifications to apply to the ResNet-50 network~\cite{CVPR_2016_He} in order to accommodate DCT coefficients from JPEG images and operate directly in the frequency domain.
+Ehrlich~and~Davis~\cite{ICCV_2019_Ehrlich} reformulated the ResNet architecture to perform its operations directly on the JPEG compressed domain.
+Lossless operations like convolution, batch normalization and others that are linear where adapted to operate on the JPEG compressed domain, while the non-linear one, like ReLU, were approximated.
+In a different direction, Lo~et~al.~\cite{lo2019exploring} explore the task of semantic segmentation directly on the DCT representation of the images.
+The proposed method uses the Frequency Component Rearrangement (FCR) technique to code the relationship between the DCT coefficients in a new dimension, feeding them to the proposed DCT-EDANet, a version of the EDANet~\cite{lo2019efficient} architecture modified to operate on the frequency domain.
+Xu~et~al.~\cite{xu2020learning} proposed a method that can be applied to deep models with few modifications to the architecture in order to use information from higher resolution images, mitigating the loss of salient information caused by downsampling.
+The method consists of extracting the DCT coefficients of the image in order to obtain a representation on frequency domain, followed by a training process where the network learns to dynamically select only a subset of the most relevant frequencies jointly with the task.
+To accelerate the training and inference speed, Gueguen~et~al.~\cite{NIPS_2018_Gueguen} proposed different architectural modifications to apply to the ResNet-50 network~\cite{CVPR_2016_He} in order to accommodate DCT coefficients.
 These coefficients can be obtained by partial decoding, thus saving the high computational load and memory usage in full decoding the JPEG images.
 The modifications made to accommodate the DCT consisted of skipping the first stage of the ResNet-50 network and alterations to the early blocks of the second and third stages to mimic the increase in receptive fields and stride of the baseline RGB model, calling this model Receptive Field Aware (RFA).
 In order to deal with the lower resolution of the Cb and Cr components, multiple methods were proposed.
 The Upsampling-RFA upsample the Cb and Cr components to match the resolution of the Y component and the Deconvolution-RFA do the same process, but with a deconvolution layer instead.
-On the Late Concat RFA (LC-RFA), the Y component goes thought the modified versions of the first three stages of the network, while the Cb and Cr components goes thought a separate convolution block.
+On the Late Concat RFA (LC-RFA), the Y component goes thought the modified versions of the second and third stages of the network, while the Cb and Cr components goes thought a separate convolution block.
 Then, all components are concatenated and fed to the fourth stage.
 Gueguen~et~al.~\cite{NIPS_2018_Gueguen} also proposed the LC-RFA-Thinner, a versions of the LC-RFA with altered number of channels on the first three convolution blocks that the Y component goes though, respectively, from 1024, 512, 512 channels, to 384, 384, 768.
+Similarly, Deguerre~et~al.~\cite{ITSC_2019_Deguerre} proposed a fast object detection method which takes advantage of the JPEG compressed domain.
+For this, the Single Shot MultiBox Detector (SSD)~\cite{ECCV_2016_Liu} architecture was adapted to accommodate block-wise DCT coefficients as input.
+Deguerre~et~al.~\cite{deguerre2021object} also extended their work by using the LC-RFA, Deconvolution-RFA and LC-RFA-Thinner networks from Gueguen~et~al.~\cite{NIPS_2018_Gueguen} as backbone to the SSD architecture, that originally used the VGG-16, naming them SSD300.
+Wang~et~al.~\cite{wang2022fd} also followed a similar strategy, skipping the first stage of the Tiny-YOLO-v3, ResNet-18 and SqueezeNet networks, feeding then with DCT coefficients, but used the models on the FPGA ZYNQ and proposed optimization strategies for the decoding step on the device.
+The results showed that on embedded devices like these, that are commonly used for CNN acceleration, the decoding step can be a bottleneck for execution time, this way, using CNNs designed for frequency domain data can have even greater speed ups, being up to 4.29 times faster.